kpananjady/Accessibility-NYC-Schools/README.md

 I have added a QJIS map of schools and their ratings across the city.
 It clearly illustrates how Queens is doing better.
 Mapping will also allow me to check my data against demographic indicators in the census to see if there are patterns that account for ratings.

-NOTE on the analysis: If you have an idea of what I should check accessiility against on a neighborhood level to test correlation, please let me know!
+NOTE on the analysis: If you have an idea of what I should check accessibility against on a neighborhood level to test correlation, please let me know!